Bear Core Adventures

 weather at the same time every day for seven days.

-Do requirement 1 or requirement 2.
-If you choose requirement 2, complete
+Do either requirement 1 OR requirement 2.

 - Earn the religious emblem of your faith.